Test (2014; Chris Mason Johnson)

 By Mike Dub

 The story centers around Frankie (Scott Marlowe), a young gay modern dancer navigating through sexual and professional maturation.
-Frankie is a dough-eyed ingénue, soft and sensitive with a constantly furrowed brow suggesting he’s always just shy of comprehending something important about life.
+Frankie is a doe-eyed ingénue, soft and sensitive with a constantly furrowed brow suggesting he’s always just shy of comprehending something important about life.
 He suffers from the usual confusion of inexperienced young men, though he is also haunted by the cloud of AIDS.
 Through Frankie, we meet a series of underdefined supporting characters, including an abusively bitchy ballet director (“I don’t care who you fuck… dance like a man”), a timid roommate who is only there to be confused about his sexuality (a plotline whose true purpose seems to be to pad the 89-minute running time of the film), a middle-aged neighbor with a thing for younger guys, and even a homophobic cab driver, who when dropping Frankie off at a gay club sneers, “There’s nothing down here but human garbage.”

 And then there’s Todd (Matthew Risch), Frankie’s frenemy and obvious love interest, a tall-dark-and-handsome roguish lout who is dangerously free from sexual hangups – when he is hard up for cash, he prostitutes himself to older men (and doesn’t wear condoms).
 In a film of sketchily drawn characters, Risch steals the movie, imbuing Todd with swarthy charm and a cocky grace which, in contrast to Frankie’s doleful pensiveness, sparks some energy into Test.

 The film’s main energy source, though, comes in the form of several modern dance performances.
 Richly filmed, energetically edited, and beautifully choreographed by Sidra Bell, the musical numbers are where the film finds its distinctive voice.
-All the performers are excellent dancers, and Johnson approaches the sequences with an originality and flair that shows he is capable of constructing interesting, exciting sequences.
+All the performers are excellent dancers, and Johnson approaches the sequences with originality and flair that shows he is capable of constructing interesting, exciting sequences.
 A former dancer himself, Johnson’s acuity seems better suited to the abstraction of dance rather than literal storytelling.

 Test takes place in 1985, shortly after the discovery of the first AIDS test, but, like many 20th century period pieces, the film’s sense of authenticity is overwhelmed by a cloying nod to the superficial differences of the past: Walkman tape decks, reel-to-reel stereos, boomboxes, answering machines, the jean-jacket, the birth of ecstasy, and, in a deeply irritating recurring bit, the tangled mass of telephone cords.
 Johnson is quick to smirk at the technological primitiveness of his childhood, but his observations offer little more than Remember the 80’s? mockery.